-Here the indices $\alpha,\beta,\gamma=x,y,z$.
-The quantities $m^*_{\alpha} (0)$ are the components of the effective mass tensor given in Eq. (\ref{eq:par0}), and $B_{\beta \gamma}$ are the elements of a 3x3 symmetric matrix $\mathbb{B}$ of real-valued coefficients.
-The matrix $\mathbb{B}$ is an effective tensor that describes the strength of the interaction between the bottom conduction subband for electrons (or the top valence sub-band for holes) and the other electron and hole subbands, respectively.
+describes the nonparabolicity and the corrugation effect.
+Here the indices $\beta,\gamma=x,y,z$, and the summation is carried out over $\beta$ and $\gamma$.
+The quantities $B_{\beta \gamma}$ are the elements of a 3x3 symmetric matrix $\mathbb{B}$ of real-valued coefficients.
+The matrix $\mathbb{B}$ is an effective tensor that describes the strength of the interaction between the bottom conduction subband for electrons (or the top valence subband for holes) and the other electron and hole subbands, respectively.
+The absolute value $|k_{\beta} k_{\gamma}|$ is used here as the Hamiltonian must be invariant with respect to the coordinate inversion $k_{\beta} \mapsto -k_{\beta}$ as a result of symmetry.
+It should also be noted that the sum containing $B_{\beta \gamma}$ is the same for all values of $\alpha$.
+According to Eqs.~(\ref{eq:Non-Parabolic}, \ref{eq:monk}), the inverse effective mass in the arbitrary direction is calculated as

 As shown in Fig. \ref{fig:Approximation}, this approximation allows one to describe the dispersion curves with significantly better precision (the mean-square error is $4.3\cdot 10^{-4}$ eV for electrons and $6.5\cdot 10^{-5}$ eV for holes) in a larger energy range, up to $0.5$ eV above the bottom of the conduction band and up to $0.25$ eV below the top of the valence band.
-The coefficients of the approximation obtained for the different directions in reciprocal space are provided in Tab. \ref{tab:coefficients}.
-The approximations for the other directions in the Brillouin zone are given in Appendix~\ref{App:1}.
-It should be emphasized that only 9 model parameters were sufficient to describe the dispersion in the 7 symmetrical directions of the Brillouin zone.
+The coefficients of the approximation obtained for the different directions in reciprocal space are provided in Tab.~\ref{tab:coefficients}.
+The approximations for the other directions in the Brillouin zone are illustrated in Appendix~\ref{App:1}.
+It should be emphasized that only 9 model parameters were sufficient to describe the dispersion in the 7 directions of the Brillouin zone calculated by DFT.